 To contact us, please email firstname.lastname@example.org

-This website is owned by Minihan McAlister Limited, who is the ‘Data Controller’ for the purpose of the Data Protection Act 1998 (“the Act”).
+This website is owned by Minihan McAlister Limited, who is the ‘Data Controller’ for the purpose of the General Data Protection Regulations (“GDPR”).
 Minihan McAlister Limited is registered with the Information Commissioner’s Register of Data Controllers.

 The website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-To comply with the Act, we adhere to strict security procedures.
+To comply with GDPR, we adhere to strict security procedures.
 The personal information which we hold will be held securely to ensure no unauthorised disclosure or access.

 The type of information which we may collect about you includes: